|Little stresses can feel like crushing hands hovering over your head.|

 The solution for automated customer service calls is bringing back the humans.
 We crave human contact, not machine contact.
 Therefore, there is a great website that understands the need called get2humans.com.
 This website has many companies listed there with the right person to contact and how to get past the automation.

-Reason Four (Noisy Home) and the Solution
+Reason Four (Noisy Home) and This Little Stresses Solution

 Maybe your little stress is a noisy home when you desperately need some peace and quiet.
 Imagine the television blaring and your family argues over what was discussed on a political show, defending their views.
 As that heated debate is going on, loud music could be filtering through the hallway from another room.
 Not to be drown out is the excited sound of children fighting about toys, adding to the chorus.